Restorative Dentistry in Tempe, AZ

 senior couple smiling with their dentures

 Dentures have been used for hundreds of years and have been made from many materials.
 Thankfully, modern dentistry allows us to make our patients personalized dentures out of a comfortable and flexible composite resin.
-Your false teeth are attached to this gum colored base, which rests on your gums or is held in place with clasps.
+Your false teeth are attached to this gum-colored base, which rests on your gums or is held in place with clasps.
 They come in partial or full dentures, depending on how many teeth you’re missing.

 Your Options for Dentures